WWTI

-WWTI (channel 50) is a television station in Watertown, New York, United States, affiliated with ABC.
-Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus).
-Owned by Nexstar Media Group, WWTI has studios on Court Street in downtown Watertown, and its transmitter is located on Hayes Road in Denmark, New York.
+WWTI (channel 50) is a television station in Watertown, New York, United States, affiliated with ABC and The CW Plus.
+Owned by Nexstar Media Group, the station maintains studios on Court Street in downtown Watertown, and its transmitter is located on Hayes Road in Denmark, New York.

 Although identifying as a separate station in its own right, WWTI is considered a semi-satellite of WSYR-TV (channel 9) in Syracuse.
 WWTI clears all network programming as provided by its parent, simulcasts most of WSYR's newscasts and airs some of its syndicated programming (albeit at different times).
 There are some programs that only air on WWTI while some are only seen on WSYR.
 WWTI also airs separate station identifications and commercial inserts, and has its own website.
 Master control and some internal operations for WWTI and WSYR are based at Springfield, Massachusetts–licensed Nexstar sister station and NBC affiliate WWLP's studios in Chicopee.